Please note that The GAA Museum & Tours will be closed on Monday, 22nd November.

 Sunday 10am to 5pm

-Access to the GAA Museum and the new ‘Remembering Bloody Sunday’ exhibition are complementary after your Croke Park Stadium Tour or Skyline Tour.
+Access to the GAA Museum and the new ‘Remembering Bloody Sunday’ exhibition are complementary after your tour.
+For later tours, we recommend you come to the museum in advance of your tour, as the museum closes at 5.00pm.
 Due to Covid-19 procedures, this museum visit is limited to 30 minutes.

-However, there are also some museum-only tickets available daily every half hour from 10am to 4pm.
-To allow for social distancing, only 6 persons are allowed per time slot, with a maximum stay of 45 minutes.
+We also have museum-only tickets available daily every half hour from 10am to 4pm.
+Places are limited to allow for social distancing, with a maximum stay of one hour.
 Tickets must be booked online in advance.